EditVerse: Unifying Image and Video Editing and Generation with In-Context Learning: Appendix

 \textbf{Observed Failure Cases.} Despite its strong overall performance, \OursMethod~is not immune to failure cases including artifacts, flickering, low motion, logical flaws, wrong editing position, and blurred editing region.
 Figure~\ref{fig:fail} shows examples of two commonly seen failure types of \OursMethod.

 \textbf{Computational Cost.} Our reliance on a full self-attention mechanism across a unified one-dimensional token sequence, while powerful for in-context learning, leads to significant computational overhead.
 The concatenation operation results in long sequence lengths, particularly for high-resolution or long-duration videos, which translates to high FLOPs and prolonged training and inference time.
 Future work could explore more efficient attention mechanisms to reduce the computational burden without compromising the model's cross-modal learning capabilities.
+Our work was not specifically designed to improve efficiency, and the reported memory usage and inference time reflect the model's raw, unoptimized performance.
+There are several practical ways to improve it, which we plan to explore in future work: (1) Using a higher-compression VAE.
+In our model, we use a VAE with relatively low compression ($8\times$ spatial downsampling), which leads to a large number of visual tokens.
+Recent VAEs can achieve $16\times$ spatial compression.
+If we replace our VAE with $16\times$ spatial compression rate models, the token length can be reduced to about one quarter, which directly lowers the attention cost.
+(2) Dynamic token selection.
+We can introduce a dynamic token selection mechanism that adaptively keeps only the most important context tokens and prunes redundant ones.
+This can reduce the effective sequence length for full attention, as explored in recent work FullDiT2~\citep{fulldit2}.
+(3) Distillation for faster inference.
+We can further apply model distillation and step distillation to reduce both the number of diffusion steps and the model size, which can noticeably speed up generation.
+(4) Future work could explore more efficient attention mechanisms (\textit{e.g.}, linear attention, Mamba attention) to reduce the computational burden without compromising the model's cross-modal learning capabilities.

+To assess the efficiency of our model with extended token length (as shown in Figure~\ref{fig:time_memory} and Table~\ref{tab:eff}), we analyze the impact of token length on both efficiency and GPU memory usage.
+Experiment results demonstrate that resource consumption growth remains within a manageable and predictable range.
+Specifically, GPU Memory usage exhibits a strong linear relationship with token length.
+As the sequence length was scaled from 17,652 up to 110,822 tokens, the peak memory footprint increased modestly from 29.5 GB to 44.8 GB.
+This predictable and relatively slow scaling rate confirms that the extended context itself does not impose an unconstrained memory ceiling.
+Similarly, inference time shows a systematic, controllable increase with token length.

 \textbf{Image Editing Performance.} While our unified model demonstrates strong generalization and performs on par with many image editing models, it does not currently achieve state-of-the-art performance in the image domain.
 Targeted optimizations, such as employing a more sophisticated data-mixing strategy or fine-tuning the model on high-quality, image-only editing datasets, could be explored to boost its performance and close the gap with specialized, state-of-the-art image editors.